THE REPRESENTATION YOU NEED IN ORDER TO PROTECT YOUR FAMILY

 Fort Collins Divorce Lawyer

-If you have no children and minimal assets, you might not need to hire an attorney for an uncontested divorce.
+The Fort Collins divorce lawyers at the Law Office of Stephen Vertucci have years of experience handling separation, custody and support issues throughout Colorado.
+If you have no children and minimal assets, you might not need to hire a divorce attorney for an uncontested divorce.
 However, in a marriage of some duration, with children and various types of assets, fair and reasonable division of marital property and determination of child custody, child support, and spousal support can become extremely complex.
-In these cases, you should seriously consider consider having an experienced Colorado divorce attorney to guide you through this process.
+In these cases, you should seriously consider having an experienced Fort Collins divorce attorney to guide you through this process.
 Your attorney will have detailed knowledge of Colorado’s divorce law and also have access to various experts, such as CPAs, forensic accountants, financial professionals, psychologists and social workers who can be called upon to perform audits and business valuations and to render opinions as to the best interests of the children and other complexities that may arise which require expert testimony.

-In the more complex, high asset divorces, your Colorado divorce lawyer will:
+In the more complex, high asset divorces, your Fort Collins divorce lawyer will:

 - Determine the total value of assets of the marriage